budisant2016/youtube-USA-Electoral-data-mining-and-sentiment-analysis/README.md

+$$
-# Data mining and Sentiment analysis of youtube comments and bsky replies for presidential elections 2024
+{\text} Data mining and Sentiment analysis of Youtube comments and Bluesky replies for US Presidential Elections 2024
+$$